OCBC Digital Banking

 Cross-platform unification

 aligned disparate visual experiences across mobile banking, dotcom, and internet banking platforms into a cohesive look and feel, ensuring consistent user experience regardless of access point.
-For example : Funds were previously displayed in a table format, with each fund represented in a row.
+For example: Funds were previously displayed in a table format, with each fund represented in a row.
 With the adoption of the updated design library, the layout was shifted to individual card views, which improve readability and scanability.
-In this new format, action elements are placed near key fund information for easy access, unlike the table format where users had to navigate to the end of each row to perform actions.
+In this new format, action elements are placed near key fund information for easy access, whereas in the table format, users had to navigate to the end of each row to perform actions.

 Buy Now Pay Later Integration

-Basing off CX process mapping as foundation, led comprehensive design execution through final delivery phase, delivering flexible, context-aware BNPL integration for a banking app that created seamless cross-platform ( Bank to third-party) user journeys while maintaining trust and clarity.
-The project didn't launch due to third-party provider closure, but demonstrated complete design lifecycle execution.
+Using CX process mapping as foundation, led comprehensive design execution through final delivery phase, delivering flexible, context-aware BNPL integration for a banking app that created seamless cross-platform ( Bank to third-party) user journeys while maintaining trust and clarity.
+The project is a demonstration of complete design lifecycle execution, although the launch didn't happen due to the closure of third party provider.

 User-centeric content strategy

 Structured information hierarchy prioritising user decision-making needs.
-Based on lab testing revealing customer needs for clarity on buy limits, late fees, and pace points, we provided multiple access points to critical information throughout the user journey.
+Lab tests revealed the need for clarity on buy-limits, late fees, and pace points for the customer.
+We implemented multiple access points to critical information.

 Design for third party integration